 The valley of your roof gets a lot of traffic from water.
 If there’s a lot of wear, including missing shingles in this area, it’s a sign of both old age and an increased risk of roof leaks.

 Singles can come loose due to damage from high winds, but can also be a sign that the underpinnings are wearing down.
 If you find a loose shingle, check to see if the tabs are intact.

 While missing or rusted flashing is an obvious sign of an old or poorly maintained roof, there are other signs.
 Look for lifting or separating, which could allow water into your home.
 If the current flashing material is roof cement or tar, it may need to be replaced with metal fittings.

 While a small amount of granules from shingles will end up in your gutters, larger amounts can signal the end of the roof’s lifespan.

 Daylight Through The Roof Boards

 Climb up to the attic or crawlspace beneath the roof and see if there is any sunlight coming through the roof boards.
 Also check for signs that the insulation is suffering from moisture damage, such as mold or mildew.

 If you find these signs and you are purchasing the house, you can ask the seller to replace the roof before the sale.
 If it is your own home, have a qualified roofing contractor inspect the roof to determine if you should repair or replace the roof.
-All Weather Tite provides free roof inspections and free estimates.
-Please contact us in Massachusetts or Florida for more information about our services or questions about the state of your roof.
+All Weather Tite of Port Charlotte, Florida, provides free roof inspections and free estimates.